search

 For information on how to exercise your rights as a data subject, please refer to point 14.

-l.
-Matomo (analytics purposes)
+k.
+Matomo (analytics purposes, Personalization purposes)

 The www.upperaustria.com website use open-source web analytics service Matomo, which is operated by InnoCraft Ltd., 150 Willis St, 6011 Wellington, New Zealand, NZBN 6106769 (“Matomo”).
 Matomo uses technologies that allow the user to be recognized across multiple pages so that user behavior can be analyzed.
 Matomo is exclusively hosted on our own servers, so all analytical data remains with us and will not be passed on.
 IP addresses are anonymized before being saved (last two bytes removed).